antelle/node-secure-enclave/README.md

 To test the app, you need a provisioning profile.
 Generate it on Apple Developer website and save it as `conf/test-app.provisionprofile`.

+Once you have your provisioning profile and certificates installed, put your app and team id to `conf/test-app.entitlements.plist`, otherwise it won't build.

 Build everything and run the test app:
 ```sh
 npm start